 Today, Vernet remains a lively tourist resort, with bars and restaurants, casino, and of course its hot spring baths.

-Take a 3km walk from the centre on a dry and sunny winter’s day to the ‘Cascade des Anglais’ waterfall, following signs just off the D27 to Fillols, leading to a parking on the right.
+Take a 3km walk from the centre to the ‘Cascade des Anglais’ waterfall, following signs just off the D27 to Fillols, leading to a parking on the right.
 This wooded walk will bring you first to the waterfall of St Vincent and then, framed by rocky cliffs, La Cascade des Anglais.

 Starting at the tourist office, stroll around the ‘Kipling circuit’, a short walk around Vernet with illustrated panels and quotations from Kipling’s own writings – the village seen through the pen of the celebrated author.